Ivica Jerak: The Croat who died as American hero

 Medals and commendations

-During his 17-year military career, Jerak completed a range of courses, including the Pathfinder Course, the Ranger Course, the Basic Airborne Course, the Static Line Jumpmaster Course, the Special Forces Assessment and Selection Course, the Special Operations Medical Course, the Emergency Medical Technician-Paramedic Course, the Military Freefall Course, the Jumpmaster Course, and the Advanced Noncommissioned Officer Course.
+Throughout his 17-year military career, Jerak completed a variety of courses, which included the Pathfinder Course, Ranger Course, Basic Airborne Course, Static Line Jumpmaster Course, Special Forces Assessment and Selection Course, Special Operations Medical Course, Emergency Medical Technician-Paramedic Course, Military Freefall Course, Jumpmaster Course, and Advanced Noncommissioned Officer Course.

 Master Sergeant Ivica Jerak